1st Responder Therapeutic Support Team

-Routt County Peer Support (RCCS) has a relationship with many amazing mental health providers in our county.
+Routt County Peer Support (RCCS) has a relationship with many amazing mental health providers in our 1st Responder Family.

 Thanks to private donations and budgetary support from the City of Steamboat Springs and Routt County, members of Routt County Emergency Services and their immediate, local family members are able to receive clinical therapy to further any mental health assistance they may need for up to five sessions AT NO COST TO THE 1st RESPONDER.